 Golf has been a part of my life from an early age, my dad introduced me to the game, and I got my first handicap at around 12.
 The women’s section at Royal Cinque Ports played a huge role in supporting my junior golf journey.
 This led me to earn a full golf scholarship at McNeese State University in Louisiana.

-While my playing ability has no direct impact on how well I do my job, I’ve often found that having a low handicap serves as an unexpected superpower—and gains respect in an industry where credibility can sometimes be questioned.
+While my playing ability has no direct impact on how well I do my job, I’ve often found that having a low handicap of 2 serves as an unexpected superpower and gains respect in an industry where credibility can sometimes be questioned.

 In 2023, we launched women-only golf events to encourage newcomers, build confidence, and foster a sense of community among female golfers.
 Alongside these events, we’re also focused on helping more women within Golfbreaks learn the game and expanding our female partnerships.